 Hard inquiries – also commonly referred to as hard pulls or hard credit checks – are usually carried out by a financial institution or credit card issuer while checking your credit as part of their decision-making process on whether to lend you money.
 Hard credit checks typically take place when you apply for a mortgage, personal loan or credit card, and you normally have to authorize them.

-If you work with nesto to secure your mortgage, although we search many lenders to find you the best mortgage to meet your needs, your credit is only pulled once
+Important: If you work with nesto to secure your mortgage, although we search many lenders to find you the best mortgage to meet your needs, your credit is only pulled once.

 Multiple hard inquiries within a few weeks or months could lead lenders and credit card issuers to consider you a higher-risk borrower, as this action suggests you may be desperate for cash or preparing to accumulate a lot of debt.